 These organisations can be contacted online, by phone and/or via live chat.
 If you prefer to talk to someone face-to-face, there is a debt advice locator which will tell you the organisation nearest to you.

 All of these organisations provide debt help completely free of charge.
-There are private firms advertising their services, but their fees can add thousands of pounds to your pre-existing debts.
+There are private firms, like Claim Management Companies, advertising their services, but their fees can add thousands of pounds to your pre-existing debts.

 How does a debt help programme affect your credit?

 If you have debts which you’re struggling to repay, one solution might be to put a Debt Management Plan (DMP) in place.
 With the help of your debt advisor, you draw up an affordable repayment plan once your priority debts (such as housing costs) have been paid.
 Of course, debt solutions such as bankruptcy or an IVA plan will destroy your credit, but that should be made clear to you through the process.